 Any subsequent sessions I would review, develop and revise the yoga therapy programme taking into account the progress a client is making or for any changes in needs or goals by the client.

-I am based at Hot Lotus Wellbeing Hub, at Pear Mill in Stockport, with appointments available on Friday afternoons.
-I also have other appointments available by arrangement at The Hive in Marple.
+I am usually based at Hot Lotus Wellbeing Hub, at Pear Mill in Stockport, with appointments available on Friday afternoons.
+However due to coronavirus restrictions I am offering online appointments only.

 If you are interested in finding out about yoga therapy then please email me at firstname.lastname@example.org to arrange your free 30 minute health and wellbeing consultation.